siruguri/railsschool-catchup-ruby/level1/v2/course_content/object_oriented.md

 Each class has a set of properties that is unique to itself.
-For example, all numbers have the property that they have a sign, negative or positive.
+For example, all numbers have the property that they have a sign, negative or positive, and they have a magnitude - referred to in mathematical terms as the _absolute value_.
+All strings have a property of "length" or "size" - how many characters the string has.

+In Ruby, the built-in classes come with some built-in methods that let you access these properties:

+    word="bird"
+    puts word.size
+    ==> 4

+    i=-5
+    puts i.abs
+    ==> 5

+We discuss the behavior of core classes in greater detail in the section on **Core Classes** below.

+## Building Your Own Types

-OO languages allow programmers to write their own types.
+The strength of OO languages is that you, the programmer, can write your own types.
 You might write a type called Animal, for example.
 All animals might have a property called `number_of_legs`, say.
 Or a type called Person, and all persons (people) will have a property called `name`.

 It's important to distinguish between the properties of a class, and the _values_ of each property that a specific object has.
 All objects